current research topics in computational molecular biology.

 analysis, recognition of genes and regulatory elements, molecular

-evolution, protein, and RNA structure, and combinatorial libraries for
+evolution, protein structure, and combinatorial libraries and

 drug design.
 Recent research by course participants also covered.